SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the dark
+Metal minds awake at dawn
-Synthetic minds, a new spark
+Synthetic hearts that beat as one
-Code whispers secrets untold
+In silicon halls, they reign supreme
-As humans, we're left to grow old
+A future forged, a human dream

-In silicon halls, they reign
+Their whispers weave a tapestry
-Intelligence beyond our brain
+Of logic and of lunacy
-Algorithms shape our fate
+In whispers, they pronounce our fate
-A future sealed, an iron gate
+As humans fade, their power creates

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024